enspencer/nytimes-bestsellers/README.md

 ### search_list(list_name, o = {})

 Allows for a filtered search of a specific list.
 Optional parameters are date, isbn, published_date, rank, rank_last_week, and weeks_on_list.
+Has additional parameters of offset, sort_by, and sort_order.

 `@client.search_list('hardcover-nonfiction', published_date: "2013-04-12")`

 ### single_history()

 Returns up to 20 weeks of history for a bestseller (its rank and number of weeks on the various Times best-seller lists).
-Takes one or more of the following parameters: , author, contributor, isbn, price, publisher, title, age_group(see below for age group options).
+Takes one or more of the following parameters: author, contributor, isbn, price, publisher, title, age_group(see below for age group options).
+Has additional parameters of sort_by and sort_order.

 `@client.single_history(author: 'rachel maddow')`